Dynamic Resource Allocation

 Limitations

-The following limitations apply to the alpha release:
+The following limitations apply:

 • ResourceClaimTemplates only: Only ResourceClaimTemplate references are supported.
 Direct ResourceClaim references in the Pod spec are not supported and will result in inadmissible workloads.